ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/README.md

         x = F.relu(self.fc1(x))
         x = self.fc2(x)
  ```
 The Pytorch model differs slightly as we have two output neurons instead of one in Keras.
 This is fine because in this case we can imagine each neuron outputting result corresponding to each class.
-The loss function [CrossEntropyLoss]( https://pytorch.org/docs/stable/nn.html#crossentropyloss) used in Pytorch includes the SoftMax activation and therefor no need to activate the output neurons.
-In Keras a single output neuron activated by sigmoid activation function which is outputting probability of positive class.
+The loss function [CrossEntropyLoss]( https://pytorch.org/docs/stable/nn.html#crossentropyloss) used in Pytorch includes the SoftMax activation and there no need to activate the output neurons.
+In Keras a single output neuron is activated by sigmoid activation function which is outputting probability of positive class.
 ## Pytorch: Training and Validations Results
 ![keras_cnn_base_results](https://github.com/ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/blob/master/resources/results_pytorch_cnn_base.PNG)
-- It was little time consuming to re-write the same model in Pytorch as it does not have Keras like fit method to train as well as evaluation your model on validation set.
+- It was little time consuming to re-write the same model in Pytorch as it does not have Keras like fit method to train as well as evaluate your model on validation set.
 In Pytorch you will have to write your own training and test methods and run each method for every epoch.
-The advantage is you have more control at every epoch and can write custom metrics or loss functions easily.We can see that the Pytorch model displays same pattern as Keras with low bias and high variance.
+The advantage is you have more control at every epoch and can write custom metrics or loss functions easily and implement callbacks like early stopping and saving/keeping best model.
+We can see that the Pytorch model displays same pattern as Keras with low bias and high variance.
 - The Pytorch performs  better with validation accuracy of 0.896 compared to 0.88125 in Keras.
 This can be due to normalization, in Pytorch the image pixel values are scaled to [-1,1] while in Keras the same are scaled to [0,1].
 When I used the scaling of [0,1] in Pytorch the results were even worse than Keras.
 So, its would be worthwhile to revisit and check how Keras performs under same normalization

 ## Pytorch source code